distfair/distfair.github.io/index.md

 By iteratively optimizing the generator and discriminator, we can theoretically prove that the optimal generator (recommender model) can indeed lead to the equivalent performance distributions.
 To smooth the adversarial training process, we propose a dual curriculum learning strategy to schedule the training samples for better model optimization.
 To make our framework more adaptive to the Top-N recommendation task, we soften the ranking metrics, and use them to measure the performance discrepancy.
 We conduct extensive experiments based on real-world datasets to demonstrate the effectiveness of our model.
-For benefiting the research community, we have released our project at https://distfair.github.io.
+For benefiting the research community, we have released our project at [this page](https://distfair.github.io).

 ## 2 Contributions